 Every time I talk to one of the communities that have been impacted, they always have the same questions.
 Can I buy a filter to take it out of my water?
 What is my public water system going to do about this?
 The answer to every single one of those questions is, "Until an MCL is set, none of those solutions are available to you.
 You need to buy bottled water."

 Now I know how important this is, not only from my work in the communities, but from firsthand experience.
 I also live in Visalia.
 And we know there's 1,2,3-TCP in the water.
-The most recent available TCR report has detection of 1,2,3-TCP at over 15 times the proposed MCL.
+The most recent available CCR report has detection of 1,2,3-TCP at over 15 times the proposed MCL.
 That's over 100 times the public health goal.
 We spend about almost $800 a year on bottled water living in Visalia.

 As you can see demonstrated today, by the public participation of the people who've traveled for hours from the San Joaquin Valley to be here, this is something that our communities care deeply about.
 And I also have with me today a stack of over 120 support letters, which I will leave with the Clerk of the Board's, also expressing support for a health protective MCL.